NetClose - Account Grouping Basic Configuration

 Auto-Reconciliation Rules - General

 Always Auto-ReconcileThis setting will mark the reconciliation associated with this account grouping as auto-reconciled every period it is generated in.
-Typically this is only used for the GL accounts you are not reconciling that are held in an "unreconciled accounts" grouping that was mentioned earlier in this article.
+Typically, this would only be used for GL accounts that you do not reconcile.

-GL Balance Has Not Changed and No ActivityThis is exactly what it sounds like--if the GL balance is the same as it was last period and there's no recorded activity in the account, the account will be marked as auto-reconciled for the periods where this is true.
+GL Balance Has Not Changed and No ActivityIf the GL balance has not changed since the last period and there is no recorded activity in the account, the account will be marked as auto-reconciled.

-Balances Zero and No Activity in PeriodA slight adjustment to the previous setting--if the GL balance is zero and there's no recorded activity in the account, the account will be marked as auto-reconciled for the periods where this is true.
+Balances Zero and No Activity in PeriodIf the GL balance is zero and there's no recorded activity in the account, then the account will be marked as auto-reconciled.

-Reconciliation Items MatchEach reconciliation can have reconciliation items added to them to explain the activity or balance of the account.
+Reconciliation Items MatchEach reconciliation can have reconciliation items added to it to explain the activity or balance of the account.
 These reconciliation items can also be carried forward into future periods for items that will remain in the account over time.
-If the sum of all the reconciliation items matches the GL ending balance or activity amount (depending on your reconciliation method), the account will be auto-reconciled for the period.
-This works especially well for accounts where you want the ending balance to be zero (or a set number) regardless of the activity in the account.
+If the sum of all the reconciliation items matches the unexplained balance for the period, then the account will be auto-reconciled.

 Maximum Months Before Manual ReviewThis setting is used in conjunction with all other auto-reconciliation settings.
-If an account is repeatedly auto-reconciled every period, this setting will override the auto-approval after the number of months you set here, requiring a user to manually mark the reconciliation as complete.
-By default, this is blank, meaning auto-reconciliations will never be overridden.
+If an account is auto-reconciling period over period, then this setting will override the auto-approval after the number of months you set here, requiring a user to manually mark the reconciliation as complete.

 Auto-Reconciliation Rules - Search